Xmorelle/webpage/index.md

 ### Recent news

+- **9/2020** : Update in the "**Supervision**" section, with the warm welcome to Ana-Carolina Fernandez Rodas (from INSA-lyon) who will be performing a research project under my supervision on the nanostructuration of epoxy-ionic liquid polymers with the characterization of their mechanical behavior.

 - **03/2020** : A new page opens up with a fresh start in the city of Lyon (France) where I am joining the _IMP lab_ (Ingénierie des Matériaux Polymères - UMR 5223) at _INSA Lyon_ for a short stay to prepare the final stage of the CNRS recruitment process with the auditions planned in early April, later postponed to early July because of the Covid19 situation.

 - **02/2020** : Quick return by the alma matter at _UCLouvain_ where I'll have the pleasure to present an invited seminar on my research on [Hydrogels under extreme environment](https://uclouvain.be/en/research-institutes/immc/agenda.html?id=6453) on the 26th of February at 4:15pm in BARB 03.

 - **10/2019** : Seminars series coming in!
-I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at _SIMM group_ in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the _University of Amsterdam_.
+I'll have the pleasure to present some of my latest research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at _SIMM group_ in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the _University of Amsterdam_.

-- **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "_20th Journées d'études sur l'adhésion_" (JADH19) in Annecy in december.

-- **6/2019** : Update in the "**Supervision**" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
-Costantino Creton.

 - **5/2019** : See the "**General Audience Media**" for a new online article on some of the work I have been involved in at ESPCI with Pr.
 Matteo Ciccotti.